gyng/save-in/README.md

 2. Set environment variables `WEB_EXT_API_KEY` (JWT issuer) and `WEB_EXT_API_SECRET`
 3. `yarn build:firefox:submit` to sign and upload to AMO (Firefox Addons), or manually upload at [Firefox Addons](https://addons.mozilla.org/en-US/developers/addons)
 4. `yarn build:firefox:submit` also generates an XPI for manual distribution
+5. Add https://github.com/yuku-t/textcomplete/releases in the comments when uploading.

 ### Chrome

 1. Go [here](https://chrome.google.com/webstore/developer/dashboard)
 2. Upload built ZIP file

+### Notes for reviewers

+#### Third-party dependencies

+##### Textcomplete

+The archive containing this library can be downloaded from https://github.com/yuku-t/textcomplete/releases/download/v0.17.1/textcomplete-0.17.1.tgz

+The vendored source for the minified Textcomplete library is obtained from within the archive located at  `package/dist/textcomplete.min.js`

+This link to the archive was retrieved from https://github.com/yuku-t/textcomplete/releases.
+The minified source is included with the source of this addon in `src/options/vendor/textcomplete/textcomplete.min.js`

+`yarn install` installs the dependencies for the library `yarn build:dist` builds the distribution for the library